From Young's Lattice to Coinvariants: Isomorphism with the Coinvariant Ring

-To generalize this, we need a mechanism that tracks how each entry of a standard tableau is positioned relative to the preceding one (whether $i+1$ lies northeast or southwest of $i$).
-Of course, this is exactly the meaning of the charge tableau $\ch(T)$, which is the key to the general definition of degree reduction.
+The punch line of our example is that the appropriate projection for each $T$, i.e., for each $V_{\bullet, T}$, is determined by where each entry of $T$ is positioned relative to the preceding one (whether $i+1$ lies northeast or southwest of $i$) — in other words, exactly by the charge tableau $\ch(T)$.
+The next step is to generalize this for all $n$ and $T$.